 When I speak about branding, I often begin by presenting a small box from Tiffany & Co.
 All of the women in the audience lean in, while all of the guys (but one, generally) look perplexed.

-I ask those gathered why they get so excited at seeing the box.
+- I ask those gathered why they get so excited at seeing the box.
 “It’s Tiffany!” comes the immediate response.

 I ask, “How did you know that it is a Tiffany box I’m holding?”
 “Why are you so interested in its contents?”